Meltrust/HTML-capstone-project-shop/README.md

   media.

-## This is the product search page.
+## This is the product search page

 ![screenshot](./search-screenshot.png)